Knicks vs. Pacers: Betting Trends, Record ATS, Home/Road Splits

 Knicks Betting Records & Stats

-- This season, New York has won 25 out of the 37 games, or 67.6%, in which it has been favored.
+- New York has won 26, or 68.4%, of the 38 games it has played as the favorite this season.

-- This season, New York has won six of its eight games when favored by at least -350 on the moneyline.
+- New York has a record of 4-2 when it's favored by -375 or more by bookmakers this season.

-- The sportsbooks' moneyline implies a 77.8% chance of a victory for the Knicks.
+- The moneyline for this contest implies a 78.9% chance of a victory for the Knicks.

 Knicks vs. Pacers Over/Under Stats